grafana/grafonnet/gen/grafonnet-v9.4.0/docs/grafonnet/panel/geomap.md

-Accepted values for `value` are none, details
+Accepted values for `value` are "none", "details"

 #### obj options.view